Skip to content

 Blog

-This would'nt be a complete website without a personal blog!
-I'll post what I feel like as well as any updates with site.
+This wouldn't be a complete website without a personal blog!
+I'll post what I feel like as well as any updates with the site.
 Posts that are older than 2025 were from a previous personal site I started in 2021, right after my ciscoskills website.
-I think one of things I've learned about writing online is that once you start with certain content its hard to break out of that.
+I think one of things that I've learned about writing online is that once you start with certain content its hard to break out of that.
 So what I'm hoping with this little blog space is a way to mix my technology passions with some life events, Enjoy!😊

 RSS Feed